CHAPTER Eng

 II.

-All applicants for licensure shall have successfully passed the “NCEES
+for licensure shall have successfully passed the “NCEES Principles and

-Principles and Practice” examination and the New Hampshire law and ethics
+Practice” examination and the New Hampshire law and ethics questionnaire.

 (1) Be a take home examination covering RSA